 About Eric A Dietrich

-Dr. Dietrich is a Clinical Assistant Professor within the Department of Pharmacotherapy and Translational Research.
+Dr. Dietrich is a Clinical Associate Professor within the Department of Pharmacotherapy and Translational Research.
 His work involves managing an Anticoagulation Clinic at UF Health Internal Medicine at Tower Hill monitoring warfarin as well as DOACs in addition to a multidisciplinary transitions of care clinic for patients with a recent acute myocardial infarction.
 Dr. Dietrich’s research interests include interventions aimed at reducing anticoagulation, hypertension, cardiovascular disease, and pharmacy billing and reimbursement for clinical services in collaborative clinical environments.
 Dr. Dietrich is a Board Certified Ambulatory Care Pharmacist as well as a Certified Professional Coder.
 Dr. Dietrich’s teaching focuses on anticoagulation and cardiovascular disease and he is the Program Director for the UF College of Pharmacy PGY2 Specialty Residency in Ambulatory Care.
 Dr. Dietrich’s wife, Nicole, is a pharmacist at the VA.

 - Anticoagulation; DOAC monitoring

 - Pharmacy Billing and Reimbursement